sushvij/Capstone-EDA-v2/README.md

 ## INSTRUCTIONS TO DEPLOY THE DEMO LOCALLY AND IN CLOUD

+Get started by cloning this repository.
+You can do this either locally OR if you prefer not to use local resources, first create an instance on the cloud, and then ssh into it.
+Here is an example of the series of commands we use to run the demo in both cases.
+This is a guideline you may choose to use.

+**RUN DEMO LOCALLY**

 ## CURRENT REPOSITORY
 This repository currently contains our Exploratory Data Analysis.
 And, branches will be created to add more outputs as they are developed.
 Given the dataset is too large for a free github repository, this repository currently focuses on jupyter notebooks with outputs.
 The #data lineage.jpg